-The recommended trailers for use with this equipment for in-plant and yard towing by a vehicle(1) are Lincoln's K2641-1 (4) wheel steerable trailer and K2637-1 (2) wheel trailer.
-If the user adapts a non-Lincoln trailer, he must assume responsibility that the method of attachment and usage does not result in a safety hazard nor damage the welding equipment.
+The recommended trailers for use with this equipment for in-plant and yard towing by a vehicle are Lincoln's K767-1, K956-1 and K956-2.
+The K956-1 and K956-2 are also designed to be used at highway speeds the user adapts a non-Lincoln trailer, he must assume responsibility that the method of attachment and usage does not result in a safety hazard nor damage the welding equipment.
 Some of the factors to be considered are as follows:

 - 1. Design capacity of trailer vs. weight of Lincoln equipment and likely additional attachments. - 2.
 Proper support of, and attachment to, the base of the welding equipment so that there will be no undue stress to the trailer's framework. - 3.
 Proper placement of the equipment on the trailer to insure stability side to side and front to back when being moved and when standing by itself. - 4.
 Typical conditions of use, such as travel speed, roughness of surface on which the trailer will be operated, and environmental conditions. - 5.
 Proper preventative maintenance of trailer. - 6.
-Conformance with federal, state and local laws.
+Conformance with federal, state and local laws.1